 I realize that not many people write letters anymore, but think about how much it costs today to mail a letter overnight say, between the cities of Chicago and New York.
 As of March 2017, the overnight rate starts at $23.75 if you use a US Postal Service flat rate envelope.
 In 1950, it was possible to drop a letter in a mail slot in Chicago’s LaSalle Street Station and have it delivered in New York City by noon the next day—for the cost of a first class postage stamp (47 cents today).
 That’s because passenger trains offered an efficient way to move mail.

 Mail was moved either in dedicated mail cars on the front or rear of the train, or it was picked up and dropped off on the fly from Railway Post Office (RPO) cars all along the line and sorted enroute.
 Under this system, even same-day delivery was sometimes possible along a single railroad line.

-Demonstration at the Illinois Railway Museum of a mail hook on an RPO car pulling a mail bag onto a Chicago, Burlington and Quincy Railroad Train.
+Demontration at the Illinios Railway Museum of a mail hook on an RPO car pulling a mail bag onto a Chicago, Burlington and Quincy Railroad Train.
 Photo by H. Michael Miley, located on Wikipedia.
-Creative Commons 2.o Generic License.
+Creative Commons 2.0 Generic License.

 A working RPO on the Chicago and Northwestern Railway in 1965 from Wikipedia.
 Public Domain.